Chart Color Schemes

 Health performance in Griffith Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Griffith Surrounds faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 48% of its total population (~6,393 people) has private health cover, compared to the national average of 55.3%.
+Approximately 48% of the total population (~6,393 people) has private health cover, compared to the national average of 55.3%.

 Frequently Asked Questions - Health